 - 1 package (8-1/2 ounces) corn bread/muffin mix

 - 6 boneless skinless chicken breast halves (4 ounces each)

 - 2 tablespoons vegetable oil

 - 1. In a large resealable plastic bag, combine corn bread mix and salad dressing mix.
 Pour milk into a shallow bowl.
 Dip chicken in milk, then place in bag and shake to coat.

-- 2. In a large skillet over medium-high heat, brown chicken in oil on both sides.
-Cook, uncovered, over medium heat for 6-7 minutes on each side or until a thermometer reads 170°.
+- 2. In a large skillet or Dutch oven over medium-high heat, brown chicken in oil on both sides.
+Cook, uncovered, over medium heat for 6-7 minutes on each side or until juices run clear.
 Yield: 6 servings.

 Reviews for Corn Bread Chicken

 "Earlier someone suggested a cornbread chicken, I'm realizing now (after going to the market) hat they were suggesting a cornbread stuffing meal...but this will definitely be added Ron one of our family favorites yes!I considered what everyone else's had issues with and made these additions:I used chicken tendersDipping process:-Flour-1/2 cup of fat free milk and 1 egg mix-conbread and ranch mix(In that order)I browned both sides carefully using tongs.Then baked in an oven on 350 for about 10-15 mins on parchment paper (sprayed with olive oil cooking spray) and removed with tongs.Turned out delicious, the meat was tender and juicy and breeding was cooking perfectly."